ejmichaud/Math_of_Intelligence/README.md

 # Results

-First off, the standard deviation for the intelligence scores and positive match rate worked out to be about **1.0**, and **0.15**.
+First off, the standard deviation for the intelligence scores and positive match rate worked out to be about **1.0**, and **0.15** respectively.
 Now here’s what the regression produced:

 ![Alt text](https://www.dropbox.com/s/6wsp1k7go2oo240/Screen%20Shot%202017-06-21%20at%207.39.59%20PM.png?raw=true)